Skip to content

 • Boundary Lines

 Land records in Oklahoma refer to historical archives and records regarding the land within the state.
-They contain plats, maps, atlases and more.
+They contain plats, maps, atlases, and more.
 You can learn about Oklahoma land records by visiting the Oklahoma Historical Society.
-On the other hand, property records are more comprehensive and contain much more information about different aspects of the land, building, and owners.
+On the other hand, property records are more comprehensive and contain much more information about different aspects of the land, buildings, and owners.

 Deeds and Conveyance Records

 Deeds are very common.
-They transfer ownership of property and provide some level of warranty with the sale or gift of real property.
+They transfer property ownership and provide some level of warranty with the sale or gift of real property.
 The local county clerk's office handles deeds.
 To file a need deed, you must visit in person or use the county's online system.

 All parties must sign deeds, and a notary must witness them.
 Some of the information contained in deeds includes: